These films are as elegant as they are expansive, acutely perceptive and operatic in their high emotions.

 With Burning, Lee Chang-dong extraordinarily obliterates the bifurcation between life and representation.

-A seminal film that augurs our era of social media and self-branding, Susan Seidelman’s debut is a wonderful new entry in the Criterion canon.
+Seidelman’s seminal film augurs our era of social media and self-branding.

 This definitive package will be essential for both fans of the film and scholars interested in the transition of Old Hollywood to New.